-League members quickly turned to ensuring effective implementation of the NVRA by states and key federal agencies.
-In early 1994, the LWVEF sponsored a "Motor Voter Alert" conference of representatives from more than 30 state Leagues, other grassroots activists, and representatives of civil rights and disability groups.
-Throughout 1994, while the LWVUS successfully lobbied the President and the Justice Department for strong federal leadership, state Leagues kept the pressure on their legislatures to pass effective enabling legislation by the January 1995 deadline.
-On September 12, 1994, the President issued an Executive Order requiring affected federal agencies to cooperate to the greatest extent possible with the states in implementing the law by providing funds, guidance and technical assistance to affected state public assistance agencies and agencies serving the disabled.
+League members also quickly turned to ensuring effective implementation of the NVRA by states and key federal agencies.
+In early 1994, LWVEF sponsored a "Motor Voter Alert" conference of representatives from more than 30 state Leagues, other grassroots activists, and representatives of civil rights and disability groups.
+Throughout 1994, while LWVUS successfully lobbied the President and the Justice Department for strong federal leadership, state Leagues kept the pressure on their legislatures to pass effective enabling legislation by the January 1995 deadline.
+On September 12, 1994, the President issued an Executive Order requiring affected federal agencies to cooperate to the greatest extent possible with the states in implementing the law by providing funds, guidance, and technical assistance to affected state public assistance agencies and agencies serving the disabled.
+A report on the first-year impact of the NVRA indicated that 11 million citizens registered to vote under required NVRA motor-voter, agency-based, and mail-in programs in 1995.

-In 1995 and 1996, state and local Leagues worked to ensure effective state enforcement of the NVRA, as the LWVUS lobbied against congressional amendments that would have weakened or undermined the new federal law.

-A report on the first-year impact of the NVRA indicated that II million citizens registered to vote under required NVRA motor voter, agency-based and mail-in programs in 1995.
 State Leagues and other organizations joined the Justice Department in filing lawsuits against states that refused to implement the NVRA.
-By summer 1996, Illinois, Pennsylvania, California, South Carolina, Virginia, Michigan and Kansas had lost Tenth Amendment states-rights arguments against the NVRA in federal court.
+By the summer of 1996, Illinois, Pennsylvania, California, South Carolina, Virginia, Michigan, and Kansas had lost Tenth Amendment states-rights arguments against the NVRA in federal court.
+In 1995 and 1996, state and local Leagues worked to ensure effective state enforcement of the NVRA, as LWVUS lobbied against congressional amendments that would have weakened or undermined the new federal law.

-A noncompliance suit filed by the state League against New Hampshire was dropped early in 1996 when Congress passed a legislative rider exempting New Hampshire and Idaho from the NVRA by extending the law's deadline for state exemptions based on having election-day registration programs.
-The LWVUS opposed the New Hampshire exemption.
+A noncompliance suit filed by the state League against New Hampshire was dropped early in 1996 when Congress passed a legislative rider exempting New Hampshire and Idaho from the NVRA by extending the law's deadline for state exemptions based on having Election Day registration programs.
+LWVUS opposed the New Hampshire exemption.

-The LWVUS urged state elections officials and Congress to give the NVRA a chance to work before proposing changes.
+LWVUS urged state elections officials and Congress to give the NVRA a chance to work before proposing changes.
 The League opposed a Senate NVRA "unfunded mandate" amendment that would have blocked state compliance by requiring the federal government to pay for implementation.
-The League also opposed amendments that required proof of citizenship to register to vote.
+The League also opposed amendments that required proof-of-citizenship to register to vote.
 All but the New Hampshire exemption were defeated or withdrawn.